 There are three primary traits of dynamic ads:

-1. Remarketing: Remarketing is the ability to create an audience of people who have visited your website and then show that audience a related ad.
+1. Remarketing: Remarketing is the ability to create an This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More of people who have visited your website and then show that audience a related ad.
 While you can remarket without dynamic ads, advertisers haven’t been able to run dynamic ads without remarketing.

 2. Product Catalog: The benefit of dynamic ads is that it’s dynamic.
 So while you could manually create audiences and ads targeting people who have viewed a product on your website, for example, dynamic ads do it — of course — dynamically.
 One reason this is possible is thanks to product catalogs.